Lies, Damn Lies and Statistics

 In the 2000 advertising for Pampers Sensitive nappies and wipes (for example), the phrase "clinically proven" or "clinical tests have confirmed" is mentioned five times.
 Reiteration of this message is very effective on the subconscious mind, and this is a classic marketing technique.
 However, ask yourself these questions:

 "...to help prevent nappy rash" - a completely meaningless statement without any kind of context.
 Leaving a child to go nappy-free for a period of time also helps prevent nappy rash, as does cleaning their bottoms properly when they have had a poo.
 Are they saying that disposable nappies rate higher than either of these methods in their ability to prevent nappy rash?
-By not putting it into context, they are allowing people to come to this erroneous conclusion.
+By not putting it into context, they are leading people to come to this conclusion.
 The amount of 'help' that these nappies provide in preventing nappy rash may be almost nothing, but as long as they are not actually detrimental you can say that they help.

 Huggies advertising material 2000 – "Now 40% better at preventing nappy rash"